jhallen/nanorv32/README.md

 the ALU, and the impact on fMAX is too much.
 Instead we choose to stall this case.

-xNanorv32 has a static branch predictor.
+Nanorv32 uses a static branch predictor.
 This means that the fetch stage calculates JAL targets, so JAL takes one cycle.
 It also calculates conditional branch targets and assumes conditional branches are taken.
 So conditional branches take one cycle unless the condition fails, in which